soltiz/golang-yaml-rules/README.md

        set values.

 - 'deleteChildrenThatMatch' rule:  removes array children or keys from nodes that match a first-level matching JsonPath expression.

-       When applied to an Array, the children to remove are those matching a second-level matching JsonPath (syntax following arrays conditional within the '[]' construct)
+       When applied to an Array, the children to remove are those matching a second-level matching JsonPath (syntax following arrays conditional within the '[]' JsonPath construct)

-       When applied to a Map Object, this allows to remove a single key by its name.
-In this case, wildcard or conditions based on the object content are not supported
+       When applied to a Map Object, this also allows to remove a single key by its name.
+But in this case, wildcard or conditions based on the object content are not supported (only a single fixed key is removed)

 As an example, see "rules_example.yaml", and "myfile_to_transform.yaml"